gmrodriguez124/CanoeWebRTC/README.md

     int connectionID = CanoeWebRTC.CreateNewRemoteConnection();
     OfferAnswer offerResult = await CanoeWebRTC.CreateOfferForClient(connectionID);

+    //Typically initiated by the client requesting to join through signalling

 Once the offer is received on the client, they need to be handled and an answer created and sent back:

     OfferAnswer answerResult = await CanoeWebRTC.CreateAnswerForServer(offerResult);

+    //Will start the connection to the server

 Then when the answer is received on the server, it needs to be handled: